-Bluetooth wireless technology is built into a wide range of products, from cars and mobile phones to medical devices and computers.
-Bluetooth technology you share voice, music, photos, videos, and other information wirelessly between two paired devices.
+Bluetooth wireless technology is built into billions of products, from cars and mobile phones to medical devices and computers and even forks and toothbrushes.
+Bluetooth technology allows you to share voice, data, music, photos, videos and other information wirelessly between paired devices.

-'Bluetooth' was the code name for the SIG when it was first formed and the name stuck.
-The name "Bluetooth" is actually very old!
-It is from the 10th century Danish King Harald Blåtand - or Harold Bluetooth in English.
-King Blåtand was instrumental in uniting warring factions in parts of what is now Norway, Sweden and Denmark - just as Bluetooth technology is designed to allow collaboration between different business sectors such as the computing, mobile phones and automotive industries.
+The name "Bluetooth" comes from the 10th century Danish King Harald Blåtand or Harold Bluetooth in English.
+King Blåtand helped unite warring factions in parts of what are now Norway, Sweden and Denmark.
+Similarly, Bluetooth technology was created as an open standard to allow connectivity and collaboration between disparate products and industries.

 Mobile phones, FM radio and television all use radio waves to send information wirelessly.
 And while Bluetooth technology also uses radio waves, it transmits them over a shorter distance.

 Radios and TV broadcasts over many miles or kilometers.
 Bluetooth technology sends information within your Personal Area Network or "PAN" (aka your own personal space) at distances up to 100 meters (164 feet)—depending upon device implementation.
 Bluetooth technology operates in the unlicensed industrial, scientific and medical (ISM) band at 2.4 to 2.485 GHz, using a spread spectrum, frequency hopping, full-duplex signal at a nominal rate of 1600 hops/sec.

 It's a combination of both.
 When someone says a product contains Bluetooth that means it includes a small computer chip containing the Bluetooth radio.
 But it also needs software to connect, via Bluetooth wireless technology, to other products.